browser-network/network/README.md

 import Network from '@browser-network/network' import Bnc from '@browser-network/network'

-const network = new Network({
+// TODO Here doc all these config params and how to use UserMessage const network = new Network({
   switchAddress: 'http://localhost:5678', // default address of switchboard
   secret: Bnc.generateSecret(),